Brunkild

 Brunkild is an unincorporated community located in the Rural Municipality of Macdonald in south-central Manitoba.
-It is approximately 48 km southwest of Winnipeg on Provincial Highway #3.
+It is approximately 48 km southwest of Winnipeg on Highway 3.
+Provincial Roads 305 and 332 also travel through the community, as well as the Central Manitoba Railway.
 A post office was established in Brunkild in 1903, the same year construction began on a railway from Winnipeg to the community.

 History

 The original survey of Township number 7 in Range 2 West in the province of Manitoba was conducted by J. Doupe in 1871 and completed by J.A.
 Snow in 1872, who stated that the area contained level prairie with many marshes.
 The survey of Township number 7 Range 1 West took slightly longer.
 It commenced in 1871 with surveyors M. Hart, J. Doupe, and J.A.
 Snow in 1872 and completed in 1886 by R.C.
 McPhillips.
 These men recorded the area as being open prairie with occasional low spots.

 In John Snow's own word written in December 1872 to the Honourable J.C.
 Aikins, Secretary of State for Canada: